 Official data published on 1 February 2017 by the Australian Prudential Regulation Authority (APRA, 2017a, 2017b) are used to compare asset weighted, Net investment returns (before super tax) and Net returns (after super tax) for 2015 and 2016, the only years for which MySuper product returns can be calculated accurately.
 The performances of the whole superannuation system, MySuper and non-default funds are compared in the table below, where the performances of non-default funds have been deduced from the measured results of the whole system and MySuper performances.

 - In 2016, the MySuper default fund market was only 23 percent by total assets of the whole superannuation system.
-It cannot be the major reason for the inefficiency of whole
+It cannot be the major reason for the inefficiency of whole system.

 - The MySuper default fund market has performed consistently and significantly better than the non-default fund market.
 Default funds generally have greater scale and lower fees than non-default funds.